dantodor/Neural-Ficititious-Self-Play-in-Imperfect-Information-Games/README.md

 # Neuronal ficticous self-play
 >  NFSP angewendetn auf Leduc-poker von David Joos

+# Bachelor Thesis
+The whole Thesis is included in this project unter `/Hauptdatei.pdf` - it's written in german.

 ## Environment

 It simulates a leduc poker environment.
 The main class is `env.py` and loads the classes `deck.py`and